 To create a piece of artwork reflecting that of Gustav Klimt, it is helpful to observe one of his images as a reference.
 For this project, we will look at Klimt's painting The Kiss.

 Print out a copy of the original painting, and cut around the areas of skin to use on your artwork.
 Stick them onto the paper or canvas you are going to use for your work as shown above.
-As you can see, It's quite difficult to see what's going on in this image, the heads, arms and feet appear to be floating in mid-air.
+As you can see, it's quite difficult to see what's going on in this image – the heads, arms and feet appear to be floating in mid-air.
 To help resolve this, we advise adding some lines as a guide.
-Either trace them from the original image or you could print a copy of the image below to help you.
-If you are feeling brave, why not try and draw the guidelines yourself, showing the shape of the couples flowing clothing and the floor below them.

 If you are feeling brave, try to draw the guidelines yourself, showing the shape of the couples' flowing clothing and the floor below them?